 There are thousands of courses and workshops available across Vermont both in face to face classrooms and online.
 Training and coursework may meet requirements for credentials, certificates, degrees and/or regulations.
 Here are ways to find them:

-- Bright Futures Information System (BFIS) on-line course calendar lists workshops, conferences, some college courses, including workshops offered by regional Resource Development Specialists
+- Bright Futures Information System (BFIS) on-line course calendar lists workshops, conferences, and some college courses

 - college catalogues list college courses for degree and non-degree students

 - see the list of online training that is not for college credit, offered by approved sponsors

 There are many resources to help pay for coursework and workshops.

 To meet requirements for early childhood and afterschool professionals, training and coursework must be related to your work with children and families.

 - relate to the core knowledge areas for early childhood and afterschool professionals.
 See the list of sample related college courses, sorted by the Core Knowledge Areas

 - relate to the age range you are working with (early childhood: birth to grade 3, or school age: kindergarten to sixth grade